danbev/learning-wasi/notes/component-model.md

 ## WebAssembly Component Model
 The wasm spec provides a arch, platform, and languague indepedant format of executable code.
-Such a module can import functions from the host and export function to the host (and also memory and tables).
+Such a module can import functions from the host and export function to the host (and also memories and tables).
 This type of webassembly module will be called a core webassembly module:
 ```
  Imports                    Exports